menghaoyu2002/CourtOfPublicOpinion/README.md

 - bad things happen if i try. tabs die or run out of memeory
 - this means that we can only process one youtube video at a time
 - this means that this api call is incredbly slow and blocks the main thread
-- this means that this is rediculously slow as the number of users go up
+- this means that this is ridiculously slow as the number of users go up
 - unscable
 - on average takes 3 minutes to process one request
 - figure out how to unblock the main thread maybe?